IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_snapshot.rst

     (Required for new resource) Git config name.
 Allowed special characters are dot ( . ), hyphen( - ), underscore ( _ ) only

+  git_branch (True, str, None)
+    (Required for new resource) Branch name to which you need to write or update the configuration.

   environment_id (True, str, None)
     (Required for new resource) Environment id.

+  guid (True, str, None)
+    (Required for new resource) GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

+  git_config_id (True, str, None)
+    (Required for new resource) Git config id.
+Allowed special characters are dot ( . ), hyphen( - ), underscore ( _ ) only

   git_url (True, str, None)
     (Required for new resource) Git url which will be used to connect to the github account.

+  collection_id (True, str, None)
+    (Required for new resource) Collection id.

   id (False, str, None)